olivierperez/java-bench/README.md

 # How-to
 ## Implements the Benchmarkable interface
-You have ti implements Benchamrkable for each code youy want to bench.
+You have to implements Benchamrkable for each code you want to bench.

     public class Slow extends Benchmarkable {
         @Override